 Commissioning Specialist Homelessness Services for Outcomes

-Over the period 2018 to 2023, FACS will be implementing a commissioning approach to contracting specialist homelessness services (SHS).
+From 2018, DCJ will be progressively implementing a commissioning approach to contracting homelessness services, which means:

 - shifting the focus from the services a provider offers to the outcomes they achieve for their clients by having agreed outcome measures and data to track these